meta-pytorch/torchforge/docs/source/getting_started.md

 # Getting Started

-Welcome to TorchForge!
 This guide will walk you through installing TorchForge, understanding its dependencies, verifying your setup, and running your first training job.

 ##  Prerequisites